 - Improve online visibility

-The goals and effect of SEO is simple: Help your business growth through online search.
+The goals and effects of SEO are simple: Help your business grow through online search.

 Why is SEO a long-term strategy?

 When you learn about SEO, you find that all the experts call it a long-term strategy.
 So, what makes it a long-term strategy?

 SEO takes time to work

 One reason that SEO is a long-term strategy is that it takes time to work.
 You can’t implement SEO tactics and expect them to work overnight.
 It takes time for the optimizations to take effect and have an impact on your business.

 For your site to rank in search results, Google’s crawlers need first to find your page and index the information.
 This process can take time, as Google crawls millions of sites.
 It can take a few weeks to a few months for your SEO to work to give Google time to crawl and index your site and others.

 SEO is a long-term strategy because it requires continual optimization to rank in search results.
 You can’t optimize for SEO and be done.
 You must continually optimize your site to obtain and maintain rankings.

 You’re competing with dozens of other businesses to rank in search results.
 If they’re continually optimizing their pages to deliver a better user experience, they’re going to outrank you if you don’t optimize your pages.

 Continual optimization enables you to stay competitive in the search engine rankings.